-Abigail Disney: I kind of want to go back to talk about your dad for a second.
+ABIGAIL DISNEY: I kind of want to go back to talk about your dad for a second.

-Stacey Abrams: Sure.
+STACEY ABRAMS: Sure.

-Abigail Disney: Because Hattiesburg, Mississippi mid 1960s, I think, uh, 14 years old.
+ABIGAIL DISNEY: Because Hattiesburg, Mississippi mid 1960s, I think, uh, 14 years old.

-Stacey Abrams: Uh my parents were born in 49, so yeah.
+STACEY ABRAMS: Or my parents were born in 49, so yeah.
+Yeah.
+Okay.

-Abigail Disney: So 14, 15 years old can't even vote yet.
+ABIGAIL DISNEY: So 14, 15 years old can't even vote yet.
 And he was arrested for registering voters.

-Stacey Abrams: Yes.
+STACEY ABRAMS: Yes.

-Abigail Disney: That's a kind of extraordinary thing to do.
-So, what, what does that tell us about you and how you were formed?
+ABIGAIL DISNEY: That's a kind of extraordinary thing to do.
+So what, what does that tell us about you and how you work?

-Stacey Abrams: Well, both of my parents were very active in The Civil Rights Movement as teenagers.
+STACEY ABRAMS: Well, both of my parents were very active in The Civil Rights Movement as teenagers.

-My dad was more proactive in his activism I think in some ways than my mom in part because he still thinks he's impervious to harm.
-But for both of them, no matter what the situation presented in terms of possible harm, their belief in right is so strong.
+My dad was more proactive in his activism I think in some ways than my mom in part, because he still thinks he's impervious to harm, but for both of them, no matter what the harm, no matter what the situation presented in terms of possible harm, their belief in right is so strong.